-Effective January 1, 1991, if you were covered under Pacific Northwest Bell Telephone Company Health Care Plan, you are covered under and subject to the terms of this Plan.
+Effective January 1, 1991, if you were covered under Northwestern Bell Telephone Company Health Incentive Plan, as a Pre-91 Retiree, LTD recipient, or Surviving Spouse of a Pre-91 Retiree, you are covered under and subject to the terms of this Plan.

-If your family status changes, you can change your coverage from individual to family or vice versa.
+If your family status changes, you can change your coverage from individual to family - or vice versa.
 A newly acquired (newborn or adoption) Class I Dependent may be enrolled for coverage effective the date the Dependent is acquired.
 All other newly eligible (e.g., Sponsored Child, Class II Dependent, or Spouse) Dependents will have coverage effective the first of the month following enrollment provided that you request enrollment within 45 days after the life event.
-Enrollment may be completed by calling the CenturyLink Service Center at 1-800-729-7526 Option 2.
-Effective October 1, 2000, Class II newborns will be added effective with the date of birth if the CenturyLink Service Center is notified within 45 days of birth.
+Enrollment may be completed by calling the Lumen Health and Life Service Center at 866-935-5011 or 800-729-7526 Option 2.
+Effective October 1, 2000, Class II newborns will be added effective with the date of birth if the Lumen Health and Life Service Center is notified within 45 days of birth.
 A Dependent Verification packet will be mailed to your address on file after you enroll the Dependent.
 Follow the instructions outlined in the packet closely and make sure to respond no later than the deadline.
 You will need to complete a separate Dependent Verification Form for each Dependent.
+(Note:

-(Note: Coverage may not be approved if you do not provide all the required information or fail to meet the deadline.)
-See the "Dependent Validation" section above and "Qualified Life Events-- Changing Your Health Care Coverage" in the "Additional Enrollment Information" section for more information.
+Coverage may not be approved if you do not provide all the required information or fail to meet the deadline.)
+See DEPENDENT VALIDATION-VERIFYING ELIGIBLE DEPENDENTS above and "Qualified Life Events---Changing Your Health Care Coverage" in the "Additional Enrollment Information" section for more information.